How Augmented Reality is Transforming Virtual Fashion Experiences

 Technology company Snap Inc., who owns Snapchat, partnered with several fashion brands to offer consumers the ability to virtually try-on garments and accessories through Lenses.
 Snapchat filter Lenses are voice and gesture controlled filters that respond to body movements and allow users to search through virtual catalogs for clothing options.

-In 2020, Gucci partnered with Snapchat to offer the first AR shoe try-on from a global brand.
+Gucci's early AR moves included partnering with Snapchat to offer the first AR shoe try-on from a global brand.
 Since then, the Snapchat Lens options have expanded to include clothing, hats, bags, and a wider range of shoes for Gucci.
 Additionally Prada, Off-White, and Adidas have also collaborated with Snapchat to offer virtual try-ons through AR technology.

 Snapchat partnered with the Fine Arts Museums of San Francisco, de Young Museum for a recent exhibit called Fashioning San Francisco: A Century of Style.
 As part of the 8 month long installation, three Snapchat Alternate Reality Mirrors were installed in the museum.
 Visitors could stand in front of them to virtually try-on three of the outfits on display, including: